microsoftgraph/group-membership-management/breaking_changes.md

 ### - Type field has been removed.

+## 3/28/2022
+### Send group membership via blobs instead of queue

+GMM has been updated to send group membership through blobs instead of queues.
+So the 'membership' queue has been removed from the ARM templates and is not longer used by the code.

+See section [Grant SecurityGroup, GraphUpdater function access to storage account](README.md#grant-securitygroup-graphupdater-function-access-to-storage-account) for more information.

+Once these changes are deployed successfully to your enviroment it will be safe to delete the 'membership' queue from your Azure Resources.

 ## 10/27/2021
-## GMM now uses an application secret instead of a certificate
+### GMM now uses an application secret instead of a certificate

 We have updated `Set-GraphCredentialsAzureADApplication.ps1` script to generate and store a client secret when creating `<solutionAbbreviation>`-Graph-`<environmentAbbreviation>` application.